Rockin’ Romance and Local Legends (Hour 2)

 How the Olive Garden manages to do the unlimited breadsticks, soup and salad, but still do delivery.

-I think that they don't, you know, once you get your first breadsticks order, you're not going to get another one.
+I think that they don't You know once you get your first breadsticks order you're not gonna get another one.

 Mark Ruffalo is just such a good actor.